tcoupin/rok4go/DEVELOP.md

 ## Start development environment (docker + docker-compose)

-* rok4go-bin: container watching gofile and building binary using dev mode (Assets are not bundle in a gofile)
+* rok4go-bin: container watching go files and building binary using dev mode (Assets are not bundled in a gofile)
 * rok4go-ui: container watching and building ui using webpack
 * mongo: mongo... ;)
 * mongo-express: ui for mongo

 ```
+cd dev-env
-docker-compose -f dev-env/docker-compose.yml up -d
+docker-compose up -d
 ```

 URLs: